BranchingBad/google-free-tier/README.md

     ```bash
     gsutil mb gs://your-terraform-state-bucket-name
     ```
+2.  **Backend Configuration:** In `terraform/backend.tf`, you will see the backend configuration.
+You will need to provide the bucket name when you initialize Terraform.
-2.  **Configuration File:** Create a `terraform.tfvars` file in the `terraform/` directory.
+3.  **Configuration File:** Create a `terraform.tfvars` file in the `terraform/` directory.
 This file will contain your project-specific variables.
     ```hcl
     project_id      = "your-gcp-project-id"
     region          = "us-east1"